-Winter Wildlife Watching in Australia: Snow Season in the Snowy Mountains
+Winter Wildlife Watching in the Snowy Mountains

 Winter in the Snowy Mountains isn’t just about skiing.
 When the snow settles, the whole landscape changes and so do the animals that live here.
 Some disappear completely, burrowing underground until the cold passes.
 Others stay active, leaving fresh tracks in the snow.
 And a few, like wombats and kangaroos, are actually easier to spot in the open.
 If you’ve never gone wildlife watching in winter, this is the place to do it.